Actindo-AG/Documentation/PIM/Integration/02_ManageAttributeSets.md

 ## Create an attribute set

-Create an attribute set to define a new product type with different attributes to the PIM Basic Set.
+Create an attribute set to define a new product type with different attributes to the *PIM Basic Set*.

 ### Prerequisites